How to Streamline Your CSS by Combining Duplicate Media Queries

-Today, there are numerous frameworks that can help you quickly build responsive websites.
-Bootstrap and Foundation, for instance, come with a set of common website components, plugins, loads of pre-defined style rules as well as CSS3 media queries for constructing the responsive grid.
+Today, numerous frameworks like Bootstrap and Foundation help you build responsive websites quickly.
+They include a variety of website components, plugins, and loads of predefined style rules, along with CSS3 media queries for crafting a responsive grid.

-This task is dependent on Grunt as well as Grunt CLI, a Node.js package for task automation.
-In Terminal or Command Prompt, type the following command to install Grunt CLI (Command Line).
+This process requires Grunt along with Grunt CLI, a Node.js package for task automation.
+Open your Terminal or Command Prompt and enter the following command to install Grunt CLI:

 npm install -g grunt-cli

-If, however, you encounter an error where the command is not found or recognized, head over to our previous post on how to fix it: Solving Grunt “Command Not Found” Error In Terminal [Quickfix]
+If you encounter an error stating the command is not found, see our guide on how to resolve the “Command Not Found” error with Grunt.

-Navigate to the project folder, and run the following command to create a file named Gruntfile.js that will be used to specify the Grunt functions and register the Tasks.
+In your project folder, run the following command to create a Gruntfile.js.
+This file will define and register your Grunt tasks:

 touch Gruntfile.js